A Japanese startup at CES2021 claims to have solved one of the biggest problems in medical technology: continuous non-invasive glucose monitoring.

 Quantum Operation provided a sampling of its data versus that made by a commercial finger-prick monitor, the FreeStyle Libre.
 And there appears to be considerable variation between the wearable device and the Libre.
 This, for now, could be a big problem for someone used to measuring their blood sugar by counting on accurate readings to determine their insulin dosage.

-Non-invasive glucose monitoring is something of a holy grail for the medical industry and for major wearable device brands.
+Non-invasive glucose monitoring is something of a Holy Grail for the medical industry and major wearable brands.

 After all, one in 11 people are diabetic and this figure is bound to increase.

-To stay healthy, diabetics today must have regular finger prick blood tests or wear an implant to measure blood sugar.
+To stay healthy, diabetics today must undergo regular finger-prick blood tests or wear an implant to measure blood sugar.
+Non-prick blood glucose meters are a bit of a company's forbidden dream.

-Of course, the wearable device industry has long been looking for a simpler, less invasive way to measure blood glucose without needles and take a market share.
+Glucometer machine, strips, meters, you name it.
+Of course, the wearables industry has long been looking for a simpler, less invasive way to measure blood sugar without needles and take a share of the market.
+Among the very first to appear, there is an Italian patent (Glycolaser) dating back to 2012.

-in 2017 PKVitality introduced a watch that had a set of 0,5mm high needles on the back to collect the interstitial fluid from the skin.
-But this can hardly be called "non-invasive".
+In 2017 PKVitality introduced a watch that had a series of 0,5mm-high needles on the back, to collect interstitial fluid from the skin.
+But this can hardly be defined as “non-invasive”.

-Apple has also been working on a platform to measure blood sugar since before Steve Jobs died. in 2018, AppleInsider found a patent for the Cupertino company, related to the use of absorption spectroscopy to measure blood glucose.
+Apple has also been working on a platform to measure blood glucose without lancing devices since before Steve Jobs died.
+In 2018, AppleInsider found a patent from the Cupertino company, relating to the electronic use of absorption spectroscopy to measure blood sugar without piercing your arm.
+Iwatch Blood Sugar: Sounds cool, huh?
+But nothing was done about it.

-Even earlier (maybe too much), in 2013,the C8 MediSensors failed to count after raising $ 60 million from companies like General Electric.
+Even earlier (maybe too much), in 2013,the C8 MediSensors has failed in the task of providing reactive measurements without pricking itself with needles after raising a whopping $ 60 million from companies like General Electric.

 The problem for everyone?
 The extreme variability from person to person

-A technique called Raman spectroscopy provides some promises.
-A team of researchers from the University of Missouri and MIT found that a laser, through a fiber optic cable, could be used to measure blood sugar when pressed against the wrist.
-At the time, researchers said the system could offer readings comparable to a finger prick test.
+A technique called Raman spectroscopy provides some promise.
+A team of researchers from the University of Missouri and MIT discovered that a laser, through a fiber optic cable, could be used to measure blood sugar when pressed against the wrist.
+At the time, researchers said the system could offer readings comparable to a finger-prick test.

-There is still a long way to go before we see this type of technology in a working product.
-But if Quantum can prove that it has avoided the pitfalls already known, and its technology is accurate enough, this could be a nice turning point.
+There's still a long way to go before we see this type of technology in a working (and affordable) product and buy it.
+But if Quantum can demonstrate that it has avoided known pitfalls with this new detector, and its technology is accurate enough, this could be a nice game-changer.

 Il CES2021 it's all virtual due to Covid.
 This is why it is even more difficult to verify the statements of the various companies.
 De visu, many would have tested the device to measure blood sugar without needles and we would know more.
 It is also worth noting that there is still no peer-reviewed or otherwise externally validated science to support this specific technology and its application.